spamscanner/spamscanner/README.md

 Note that this method detects (with respect to [executables.json](executables.json) using "Content-Type" header detection, file extension detection, and [magic number][magic-number] detection.

 This method returns a Promise that resolves with an Array of messages (if any) that indicate that links and/or attachments parsed from the message were dangerous (e.g. contained executable files or links to executable files).
-You can also use this method with a second callback argument.

 This method also takes into consideration that the file extension and name could have a [homograph attack][homograph-attack] by using `punycode.toASCII` on the file name.